Sumoud: Voices and Images of the Ramallah Friends School

 Betsy Brinson & Gordon Davies (authors)

 Sumoud is artfully prepared by historian Dr. Betsy Brinson and higher education expert Dr. Gordon Davies, both of whom served as Friends-in-Residence volunteers in 2009.
-Sumoud draws upon archival photographs, oral histories, and secondary accounts to tell the history of the Ramallah Friends Schools in Palestine through the eyes of its community of students and teachers.
+Sumoud draws upon archival photographs, oral histories, and secondary accounts to tell the history of the Ramallah Friends School in Palestine through the eyes of its community of students and teachers.
 "Sumoud" means "Steadfastness" in English.

 Enduring Hope: The Impact of the Ramallah Friends Schools

 Enduring Hope explores the impact of Ramallah Friends School on students, alumni, teachers, staff, parents, the community, the Religious Society of Friends, and the wider world through first-person interviews and testimonies.
 After reading this book, you will know why Ramallah Friends School is referred to as the best school in Palestine.

 This book was published by the Ramallah Friends School in celebration of the Friends Girls School (now the Lower School) Centennial, commmemorating a 100 years of acheivement, growth, and development of Palestinian women and their important leadership role within the community.

 The book is now available in our online archives, at this link.